If you like lemon and white chocolate together, this delicious cookie cake with its sweet and tart flavor is for you!

 - 30 g (1 oz) white chocolate, melted for drizzling

-Add the cubed butters and rub them with your fingers until they look like crumbs.
-Then add in the lemon juice and start to stir with a spatula and use your hands at the end to make a ball.
+- Add the cubed butter and rub them with your fingers until they look like crumbs.
+Then add in the lemon juice and start to stir with a spatula.

-Stir in the white chocolate and use your hands to mix it completely and evenly.
+- Stir in the white chocolate and mix it evenly.
 The dough is stiff.
-Place the dough to the cake pan and spread it slowly.
+Place the dough in the cake pan and spread it slowly.
 (You can use your measuring cup and press to the spread dough for an even thickness)

-Melt 30g (1 oz) white chocolate in the oven at 120°F (50°C).
+- Melt 30g (1 oz) white chocolate in the oven at 210°F (100°C).
 Place the chopped chocolate into an ovenproof dish.
 When the chocolate starts melting, stir the chocolate.
-Stir as needed.
+Continue melting-stirring as needed.
 When the chocolate melts, dip a fork into the melted chocolate and drizzle it over the cookie cake.